Is-Mirror-or-Camera-More-Accurate-Sumit-See

 Pose and Candidness

-In everyday life, we are often aware of how we present ourselves and may consciously or unconsciously adopt certain poses or facial expressions that we find flattering or comfortable.
+In everyday life, we’re often aware of how we present ourselves and may consciously or unconsciously adopt certain poses or facial expressions that we find flattering or comfortable.

-However, in candid or spontaneous photos, we may be caught off guard, capturing a more unfiltered or natural version of ourselves that we are not accustomed to seeing.
+However, in candid or spontaneous photos, we may be caught off guard, revealing a more unfiltered, natural version of ourselves that we are not accustomed to seeing.

 Context and Timing